syscl/LinuxLand/README.md

 - To select or copy in tmux, press ```Fn``` key in Linux (macOS use ```Option```)
 - More settings can be referred to: <https://github.com/gpakosz/.tmux>

+# Albert (similar to Alfred and Spotlight in macOS)

+This ultimately improve your productivity.
+Check here for [installation](<https://albertlauncher.github.io/docs/installing/)

+- To enable quick search: settings (on the top right of the box) - Extensions - WebSearch - Trigger.
+For example change ``gg`` to `g` for Google

 # Fuzzy auto completion in terminal

 For an enhancement of ```Ctrl+R``` refer [here](https://github.com/junegunn/fzf)